hebatarekkamal/Heart_disease_machine_learning/README.md

 cholesterol, blood sugar, etc.

 The project implementation steps will go as follows:
-• Understand the dataset attributes
+• Understand the dataset attributes.
-• Apply the required data cleaning methods
+• Apply the required data cleaning methods.
 • Implement different classification models to investigate the performance of each classifier on heart disease datasets.
 • Mention your observations and study the parameters that play a vital role